joglomedia/ibanking/README.md

 ## Installation

 ### Composer

-Add _ibank_ library in to your composer.json or create a new composer.json file:
+Add _ibanking_ library in to your composer.json or create a new composer.json file:

 ```js
 {